Opinion: How old is ‘too old’ for a woman to have long hair?

 If older women like Helen Mirren ‘shouldn’t have long hair’, when do I have to cut mine?

-If you do a Google search for ‘older women with long hair’, a plethora of results appear to suggest that the cut-off age is around 50
+If you do a Google search for ‘older women with long hair’, the results appear to suggest that the cut-off age is around 50

 When should I cut my hair off?